ekamanelly/cicd-aws/README.md

 #### - cleanup
   finally we keep the house clean by removing the previous bucket or Ec2 that failed smoke test

-  thees are some screenshot from slack notification and prometheus
+##  Thees are some screenshot from slack notification and prometheus
 #### notiifcation when server in down `up==0
   ![slack ](/images/SCREENSHOT12.png)
 #### free space